Quick answer

 What are the best restaurants in Chicago right now?

-Based on Reddit consensus and critic rankings, the top restaurants in Chicago span every budget: Girl & the Goat (West Loop) for inventive shared plates, Alinea (Lincoln Park) for a world-class 3-Michelin-star tasting menu, Smyth (West Loop) for another 3-star seasonal experience, Kasama (Ukrainian Village) for Michelin-starred Filipino, and Monteverde (West Loop) for handmade pasta.
+Based on local consensus, the top restaurants in Chicago span every budget: Girl & the Goat (West Loop) for inventive shared plates, Alinea (Lincoln Park) for a world-class 3-Michelin-star tasting menu, Smyth (West Loop) for another 3-star seasonal experience, Kasama (Ukrainian Village) for Michelin-starred Filipino, and Monteverde (West Loop) for handmade pasta.
 For casual iconic eats, Au Cheval has the city's best burger and Birrieria Zaragoza serves legendary birria tacos.

 How many Michelin-starred restaurants are in Chicago?